 When running Uyuni on public clouds, make sure you apply security measures to limit access to the right people.
 A world-accessible Uyuni would give access to your infrastructure to anyone, and could breach your SUSE support agreement.

 For storage settings, ensure the root volume of the Uyuni Server is 100 GB or larger.
 Add an additional storage disk of 500 GB or more, and choose SSD storage if you can.
 The cloud images for Uyuni Server use a script to assign this separate volume when your instance is launched.
-The name of the device node will vary depending on your provider, and the instance type you selected.
+The name of the device node varies depending on your provider, and the instance type you selected.

 When you launch your instance, you can log in to the Uyuni Server and use this command to find all available storage devices: